paramraghavan/sparksql-awsglue/README.md

  [See here for more details](https://towardsdatascience.com/how-to-efficiently-convert-a-pyspark-dataframe-to-pandas-8bda2c3875c3)

 # [EMR Spark submit - How does it work?](https://aws.amazon.com/blogs/big-data/submitting-user-applications-with-spark-submit/)
+AWS EMR clusters by default are configured with a single capacity scheduler queue and can run a single job at any given time.
+[This](http://mitylytics.com/2017/11/configuring-multiple-queues-aws-emr-yarn/) blog talks about how you can create and configure multiple capacity scheduler queues in YARN Capacity Scheduler during the creation of a new EMR cluster or when updating existing EMR clusters.
+For more details on configuration, refer to Apache documentation on Hadoop Capacity Scheduler.

 Spark is a distributed computing engine and its main abstraction is a resilient distributed dataset (RDD), which can be viewed as a distributed collection.
 RDDs are collections of objects.
 Under the hood, **these objects are stored in partitions.** When performing computations on RDDs, these partitions can be operated on in parallel.
 Understanding how Spark deals with partitions allow us to control